StardustXR/website/blog/2025-04-04-Stardust-XR-Philosophy.md

-You, however, can easily and intuitively move things around and organize them in a spatial environment without needing to directly think about it, which provides a unique and newly available avenue of exploration in the XR and VR space, and it is this innate ability that [Nova](https://ordinary.cafe/@technobaboo) aims to harness with Stardust XR's design philosophy, by focusing in on direct interactions that map to underlying functionality.
+You, however, can easily and intuitively move things around and organize them in a spatial environment without needing to directly think about it, which provides a unique and newly available avenue of exploration in the XR and VR space, and it is this innate ability that we aim to harness with Stardust XR's design philosophy, by focusing in on direct interactions that map to underlying functionality.

 # Direct Interaction Vs Indirect Action